Oberstleutnant: Austria

+The Habsburg Monarchy used the rank obristlieutenant (or oberstleutnant) in the 18th century.

 Austria's armed forces, the Bundesheer, uses the rank Oberstleutnant as its sixth-highest officer rank.
 Like in Germany and Switzerland, Oberstleutnants are above Majors and below Obersts.
 The term also finds usage with the Austrian Bundespolizei (federal police force) and Justizwache (prison guards corps).
 These two organizations are civilian in nature, but their ranks are nonetheless structured in a military fashion.

 Belgium

 Denmark

 The Danish rank of oberstløjtnant is based around the German term.
 Ranked OF-4 within NATO and having the paygrade of M401, it is used in the Royal Danish Army and the Royal Danish Air Force.
+The equivalent rank in the Royal Danish Navy is kommandørkaptajn.

+On 25 May 1671, the ranks were codified, by King Christian V, with the publication of the Danish order of precedence.
+Here there were two types of oberstløjtnants.
+The oberstløjtnant of the Life Guards placed below oberstløjtnants of the infantry and cavalry, and above general-qvarteermester.
+Standard oberstløjtnants was below general-qvarteermester and above Majors.

+As part of the Army Reform of 1867, the ranks of major and oberstløjtnant were removed, making oberst the only senior officer.
+By 1889, oberstløjtnant was reintroduced.

 Germany

 Typically, suffixes can be applied to the word Oberstleutnant to specify the individual type of officer.
 Retired officers that are not incapacitated (i.e. theoretically available for reactivation) from service continue to use their title with the suffix a.D.
 (Germany) or aD (Switzerland), an abbreviation of außer Dienst, 'out of service'.
 Suffixes that specify military specialization in active service include Oberstleutnant i.G. ('im Generalstabsdienst') for general staff officers or Oberstleutnant d.R. ('der Reserve') for reservists.
 The suffix i.R. ('im Ruhestand'), implying retirement without the legal specification of a.D., is unofficial.